yellows8/3ds_homemenuhax/README.md

 With the release archive, you have to hold down the L button while Home Menu is booting(at the time the ROP checks for it), in order to boot into the hblauncher payload.
 Otherwise, Home Menu will boot like normal.

+Even with the latest git builds, hblauncher still doesn't work quite right when the app requires booting into another process.
+It works fine when booting into a different process isn't needed however.

 # Installation
 To install the exploit for booting hblauncher, you *must* use the themehax_installer app.
 You must already have a way to boot into the hblauncher payload for running this app(which can include themehax if it's already setup): http://3dbrew.org/wiki/Homebrew_Exploits
 The app requires an Internet connection for setting up the hblauncher payload.
 Once the app is booted, all you have to do is confirm that you want to install, the app will then auto detect + install everything.